DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/performance-optimization.md

 .embedded-demo({ "path": "grid-immutability/seamless-immutable", "showThemeSelector": true })

-## Avoid Constantly Code Inside Render Methods
+## Avoid Declaring Statements Inside Render Methods

-It is known that all code inside render methods will be called after each component update.
-We do not recommend creating new functions and variables in this place.
-To override default templates, you should create your own templates outside render methods.
-The following example demonstrates the right way to override default appointment templates in the [React Scheduler](https://devexpress.github.io/devextreme-reactive/react/scheduler) control:
+Do not declare functions and variables inside render methods.
+Otherwise, these functions and variables are declared each time a component is updated.
+One of the most common mistakes is when a developer declares a custom template within a render method.
+The following example, demonstrates how to correctly override a default appointment template in the [React Scheduler](https://devexpress.github.io/devextreme-reactive/react/scheduler) control:

 .embedded-demo({ "path": "scheduler-basic/simple-template", "showThemeSelector": true })

-In some cases, we want to get access to the parent component’s state.
-In these scenarios, we recommend using one of the methods below for avoiding performance problems.
-The first one is using state management libraries like the Redux.
-However, if your application doesn’t include any state management libraries, we suggest using the [connectProps](../../../dx-react-core/docs/reference/connect-props.md) function from the `@devexpress/dx-react-core` package.
-The following example shows how to configure this function:
+## Correctly Access the Parent Component's State

+The most preferable way to access the parent component's state is to use a management library like [Redux](https://redux.js.org/).
+If you do not use such libraries in your application, we recommend that you use the [connectProps](../../../dx-react-core/docs/reference/connect-props.md) function avaiable in the `@devexpress/dx-react-core` package.

+In the following example, [React Chart](https://devexpress.github.io/devextreme-reactive/react/chart) uses the `connectionProps`'s `update` method to update a legend label style when the parent serie's hover state is changed.

 .embedded-demo({ "path": "chart-basic/chart-connect-props", "showThemeSelector": true })

-In the sample above the legend labels of the [React Chart](https://devexpress.github.io/devextreme-reactive/react/chart) depend of the series hover state.
-The hover state changes will change the legend labels styles because of the [connectProps](../../../dx-react-core/docs/reference/connect-props.md) function's `update` method.